A Guide to Apprenticeships

 • Continued access to careers advice and guidance up to the age of 25 with an Education and Health Care Plan (EHCP).
 You can use this to make the most of the opportunities open to you during and after your apprenticeship.

 • Give you access to a path into a potentially in-demand, well paid or enjoyable career.
-With over 600 different jobs and sectors to choose from, there is likely to be something perfect that sparks your interest!
+With over 600 different jobs and sectors to choose from, there is bound to be something that sparks your interest!

 How to Get an Apprenticeship